 • I’ve done well in the past, so I believe I’ll do well this time too.

-• But no matter what the outcome, I’ll be OK” =
+• No matter what the outcome, I’ll be OK”

-💨 to feel uncomfortable, because the statements don’t fit the fear we’re experiencing at the moment
+💨 TO feel uncomfortable, because the statements don’t agree with the fear we’re experiencing at the moment

 • When we think: ”Oh no, what if I fail this test / I’ll never remember everything I read / I’m such a flake….” — we will feel anxious.
 This causes various physical reactions (tight stomach, heart pounding, headache….), which can add to the fear.